DuhranDuhran/Internal_RAG_Agent/README.md

-# Enterprise Document Q&A: Internal RAG Knowledge Agent
+# Internal RAG Knowledge Agent

 An enterprise-grade Retrieval-Augmented Generation (RAG) assistant that grounds AI responses directly on internal company policies (HR & IT SOPs) using **ChromaDB** for vector retrieval and **Gemini 3.6 Flash** with strict anti-hallucination guardrails.